pavel-hrdina/PersonalBashUtils/README.md

 # Welcome to My scripts

-My scripts is an open-source repository dedicated to fostering collaboration and innovation in software development.
-Our mission is to create a hub where developers of all skill levels can come together to share ideas, learn from each other, and build amazing projects.
+My scripts is a personal repository containing a collection of scripts I've created for various purposes.
+These scripts are tools and utilities designed for tasks such as automation, system management, and data processing.
+While this is primarily a personal project, I'm open to sharing these scripts with others who might find them useful for their own work or learning.

 ## About the Project

-My scripts was born out of the need for a centralized platform where developers could showcase their work, contribute to exciting projects, and stay up-to-date with the latest trends in coding.
-Whether you're a seasoned professional or just starting your coding journey, there's a place for you here.
+This repository contains a collection of my personal scripts.
+These scripts are tools and utilities I've created for various purposes, ranging from automation tasks to system management and data processing.

 ## How to Contribute

-We welcome contributions from everyone!
+I welcome contributions from everyone!
 Here's how you can get involved:

 1. Fork the repository
 2. Create a new branch for your feature or bug fix